No one responds.

 Every time you post you wonder what your critics think of you and then feel dumb for caring so much.

-Or the part that no one talks about: maybe lots of people respond positively and you immediately want to hide under your coffee table.
+Or (no one talks about the trouble with this part) lots of people respond positively and you immediately want to hide under your coffee table.